 Feast Without Frenzy: Plan Ahead

 Mention the phrase “meal plan” and you’ll likely hear a litany of reasons for why there’s no time.
-Yet even fifteen minutes can help you set a simple framework that will make your holidays less stressful.
-Here are three steps to crafting a plan.
+Yet even 15 minutes to plan ahead can help you set a simple framework that will make your holiday feast less stressful.
+Here are three steps to crafting a plan for your holiday meals.

 Step 3 — Make an initial list.
 Once you’ve brainstormed and fit your pieces together (and don’t be shy about crossing out and shifting around . . . this is a work in progress, after all), make a quick list of the major items you’ll need.
 You can work out specifics as the dates approach, but having a rough idea of what’s ahead can help prevent being stuck without eggs, or ripe pears or avocados, or a special cut of meat come mealtime.